Skip to Content

 • Using a potato masher or the back of a fork, mash the potatoes until desired consistency.

-• Add in garlic powder, salt, pepper, and butter.
+• Add in garlic powder, salt, pepper, butter, and sour cream.

 • Slowly add the milk making sure it won't make the mashed potatoes too runny.
 If you need more milk, add a little at a time.